nebulaed/My_Python_Road/README.md

 # My python learning record
-only use to record my Python learning process.
+Only use to record my Python learning process.